mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 : A 32-byte opaque value that can be used as a token by the client.

+By controlling the amount of tokens given to the client, the server can control the number of active TCP connections of a TCPLS session.
+The server SHOULD replenish the tokens when TCP connections are removed from the TCPLS session.

 ### Connection Reset frame

 This frame is used by the receiver to inform the sender that a TCP